palominhadev/kivy-build-generator/README.md

 # Kivy-Build-Generator for Docker

 Project created to facilitate app generation using the Kivy Python library.

+**The docker hub image already contains all the necessary dependencies to generate the apk. :** https://hub.docker.com/r/palominhahub/kivy-build

 * You must have docker installed on your machine: https://docs.docker.com/install/

 * The buildozer library is already installed by default.

 * The Dockerfile does not contain the Android dependencies installed by default, you need to build and install manually.

-* The docker hub image already contains all the necessary dependencies to generate the apk.

-* **Final docker image has not yet been uploaded, finalizing the details.**

 ## Installation